The Computing Curriculum at Parochial

 Educating for Wisdom, knowledge and skills in Computing through the development of a clear progression in skills and knowledge which builds upon strong foundations across a range of subjects including Maths, science and DT.

-In Key Stage 1, children begin to understand what algorithms are by programming beebots to follow a set of instructions in order to travel through increasingly complex mazes.
-Children continue to develop this skill on screen using ‘Logo’.
-Children begin to use ipads to create, organise, store manipulate and retrieve digital content through the use of TTrockstars, Sumdog Oxford Reading buddy, the school website and tapestry.
+In Key Stage 1, children begin to understand what algorithms are by programming Beebots to follow a set of instructions in order to travel through increasingly complex mazes.
+Children continue to develop this skill on screen using ‘2Logo’.
+Children begin to use iPads to create, organise, store manipulate and retrieve digital content through the use of TTRockstars, Sumdog, Reading+ and Class Dojo.

 Educating for hope and aspiration through Computing by ensuring that a comprehensive computing curriculum experience is provided for our children with up to date technology and software.
 Our Apple educated staff ensure that the use of technology is interwoven throughout the school day, in all subject areas, to expose children to all the opportunities that technology offers.
 We are educating our children to actively engage in the future jobs market, taking inspiration from such pioneers as George Dyson and Alan Turing to maintain momentum within technology and educate our future digital scientists.

 Educating for community and living well together by taking a robust whole school approach to the teaching of e-safety.
 Our children participate in ‘safer internet day’ and ‘e-safety week’ which are National events.
 We also begin each year with an e-safety topic across the school to ensure key messages about using technology safely, respectfully and responsibly are heard.
 Our children are clear about how to deal with malicious content, are increasingly able to recognise acceptable/ unacceptable behaviour and know a range of ways to report concerns about content and contact.